 - Expect a timeline.When you talk to them about ‘how they work’ find out if they’re willing to give you a timeline (schedule).
 Sure, life happens, and things can get delayed (on their end or yours), but you need a ballpark idea of how long of a project you’re starting.
 And, a good timeline should include how much time you have to give them feedback on each submission.

-5. Read some samples.
-You might have thought this should come first, but with ghost writing that’s not always possible.
-Sure, you can read samples of their work, but they may not be able to provide work by previous clients if there are confidentiality agreements in place.
+- Read some samples.
+You might have thought this should come first, but with ghostwriting that’s not always possible.
+They may not be able to provide work by previous clients if there are confidentiality agreements in place.
 If you’re focusing on non-fiction business and how-to books, most writers can give you something.
-However, few folks who’ve published their memoirs what people to know someone else actually wrote it.
+However, few folks who’ve published their memoirs want people to know someone else actually wrote it.
 So, ask for what you can review and do that.

 Now, go find your ghostwriter and get to writing!
-If you find you’d like more information on the process of working with a ghost writer, shoot me an email at firstname.lastname@example.org.
+If you find you’d like more information on the process of working with a ghostwriter, email me at firstname.lastname@example.org.
 I’d love to help you tell your story!